andrewgarner/andrewgarner/README.md

 ### Hey there 👋🏼

-I’m a technical leader and individual contributor with broad experience of large‑scale web‑based application design, development, integration, hosting, testing, security and maintenance.

-I’ve worked extensively in multidisciplinary product teams and have an excellent understanding of designing for user needs.
-I’m able to translate between a technical and non‑technical audience easily.
-I value empathy, communication and simplicity above all else.
+I am a product‑minded technical leader with broad experience delivering resilient systems.
+I practise domain‑driven design and extreme programming.
+I am comfortable with ambiguity, owning challenging problems, and managing trade‑offs.

+I embrace continuous learning, sharing knowledge, and mentoring others.
+I seek harmony and enable teams to perform at their best by fostering collaboration and removing obstacles.

+Above all, I value curiosity, empathy, and simplicity.